dsurujon/ShinyOmics/Readme.md

 ShinyOmics User Guide
 -----------------------------------------

 This app allows exploratory data analysis on any 'Omics' dataset, e.g. Transcriptomics, proteomics, phenotypic screens.
-It comes with pre-loaded RNA-Seq and Tn-seq data from Zhu et al 2019 *(under review)* where two strains of *Streptococcus pneumoniae* (19F and T4) are treated with 3 different antibiotics (VNC, RIF, PEN).
-To access the app with this dataset, visit http://bioinformatics.bc.edu/shiny/ShinyOmics/
+It comes with pre-loaded datasets from the human pathogens *Streptococcus pneumoniae* and *Mycobacterium tuberculosis*.
+The *S. pneumoniae* set includes RNA-Seq and Tn-seq data from Zhu et al 2019 *(under review)* where two strains (19F and T4) were treated with 3 different antibiotics (VNC, RIF, PEN).
+The *M. tuberculosis* datasets are microarray and proteomic screens under hypoxic conditions from [Galagan et al., 2013](https://www.nature.com/articles/nature12337) and [Schubert et al., 2015](https://www.sciencedirect.com/science/article/pii/S193131281500222X) respectively.
+To access the app with this example dataset, visit http://bioinformatics.bc.edu/shiny/ShinyOmics/

 There are 4 panels that allow for different types of data exploration:
 * **Single Experiment:** plot differential expression (DE) against any other metadata associated with genes (e.g. to answer whether essential genes are more downregulated, we can select Essentiality as the x-axis metadata variable)